Bruce T. Gourley is the Executive-Director of the Baptist History and Heritage Society.

 The GodMakers: A Legacy of the SBC?
 (Providence House Publishers, 1996)

-“A Brief Survey of Four Centuries of Baptist Mission Quest,” in On Mission With God: Free and Faithful Baptists in the Twenty-First Century, Pamela R. Durso, editor.
-Atlanta, Ga.: Baptist History & Heritage Society, 2011.
+“A Brief Survey of Four Centuries of Baptist Mission Quest,” in On Mission With God: Free and Faithful Baptists in the Twenty-First Century, Pamela E. Durso, editor, Atlanta, Ga.: Baptist History and Heritage Society, 2011.

-Bruce has authored numerous published papers and articles for Baptist and historical journals, including the select following related to Baptist history:
+Bruce has authored over two thousand published papers and articles for Baptist and historical journals, print and digital, including the select following related to Baptist history:

 - Editorials (Thrice annually), Baptist History & Heritage Journal, 2010-present